Excitation and tunneling spectra of a fractional quantum Hall system in the thin cylinder limit: Excitations on the thin cylinder limit

 \end{widetext}

-For the sake of consistency we also include the second order correction to the $P=1$ particle-hole state in Appendix A. Of course, this correction would be dominated by the first order correction.
+In the cylinder limit, we take $N \rightarrow \infty$ and replace $2\pi q/N$ with $6\pi l_B^2 p_x/L_y$ as before.
+Since $V_{n1}$ and $\Delta^2 V_{n0}$ falls off quicker than $1/n$ the infinite sums are convergent.
+For the sake of consistency we also include the second order correction to the $P=1$ particle-hole state in Appendix B. Of course, this correction would be dominated by the first order correction.

 Using our expression for the corrected energies, we plot the energies of the low-lying excitations as a function of momentum in Figure \ref{fig:SpecFull}.
 Here we pick $L_y = 4l_B$, which gives $\lambda = e^{-2\pi^2l_B^2/L_y^2} = 0.291$.
 As comparison, we also performed an exact diagonalization calculation on a torus with $N_{\phi} = 24$ lattice sites and $N=8$ electrons, using the same potentials.
 Comparing our calculation with the exact diagonalization results, we see that our calculation captures the important qualitative details: above the ground state, by about $E_{ph} = E_{dip}(1) = 0.073$, are the low-lying quasiparticle-quasihole states composed of $P$ dipoles $\vert (\pm)_i (\pm)_{i+3} ... (\pm)_{i+3(P-1)} \rangle$.
 Meanwhile, in the $P=0$ sector the next lowest-lying states, separated by a gap of around $2E_{ph}$, are the dipole-dipole states $\vert (+)_i (-)_{i+k} \rangle$, where states with lower $k$ have higher energy.
 The additional $P=0$ (black lines) states in the exact diagonalization plot are states with more than one dipole pair ($\vert (+)_i (-)_{i+p} (+)_j (-)_{j+q} \rangle$) or with a larger than $\vert p \vert =1$ dipole moment, while the additional $P>0$ (colored lines) states are either states with an extra dipole pair, or (like the cyan lines in the bottom of the upper excited states) states where the dipoles are not adjacent to each other e.g. $\vert (+)_i (+)_{i+3k}\rangle, k>1$.
 We note that on our torus with $24$ lattice sites the ground state has a total dipole moment of $\langle \hat{P} \rangle_{\mathrm{torus}} = 4,8$ or $12$, while the values of $P$ given in Fig.~\ref{fig:SpecFull} correspond to the dipole moment in the cylindrical system.
 In effect, we shifted $\langle \hat{P} \rangle_{\mathrm{torus}}$ by $-4$, $P = \langle \hat{P} \rangle_{\mathrm{torus}} - 4$ so that $P_{GS,\mathrm{torus}} = 0$, and so on for the states with higher momenta.